Harbour Development Sites

 This site too was the subject of a planning application for high-rise residential development that would have closed off pedestrian access to the waterside and destroyed the public views of the North Harbour.
-Although the application was refused, as with Site Three, Sovereign Harbour Ltd still has ambitions for further residential development.
+Although the application was refused, as with Site Three, SHL still has ambitions for further residential development.

-0.1 hectares owned by Sovereign Harbour Ltd. This small parcel of land was occupied by the disused Sovereign Harbour Ltd cabin offices which were demolished in 2015.
+0.1 hectares owned by Sovereign Harbour Ltd (SHL).
+This small parcel of land was occupied by the long-disused SHL temporary offices which were finally demolished in 2015.
 This site is adjacent to the Waterfront car park and shares a boundary with Site Six.

-Because of the nature of the buried waste, construction of any structure above a single story would be difficult as it would require the sinking of piles that would breach the membrane containing the waste with possibly disastrous consequences for the water table.
+Because of the nature of waste buried beneath the site, construction of any structure above a single story would be difficult as it would require the sinking of piles that would breach the membrane containing the waste with possibly disastrous consequences for the water table.

-In 2013, the Sovereign Harbour Supplementary Planning Document (SPD) identified this site to be the ideal location for the long awaited Sovereign Harbour Community Centre.
-At the public consultation on the SHL Master Plan outline planning application, a model was provided for approval.
+In 2013, the Sovereign Harbour Supplementary Planning Document (SHSPD) identified this site to be the ideal location for the long awaited Sovereign Harbour Community Centre.
+At the public consultation on the SHL Master Plan outline planning application, a model of the proposed centre on this site was provided for approval.
 Residents were delighted with the design.

-No alternative use has been put forward for this site, but it is believed that it will be used to extend the Waterfront car park to support the development of Site Four
+No alternative use has been put forward for this site, but it is believed that it may be used to extend the Waterfront car park to support the development of Site Four

 Site Six - Easter Island Place